 - Graphic Designer

 What I Did

-I researched 3D bioprinting technology in order to imagine a future where it’s common to replace ears, hearts, and fingers.
-I created a fictional company that sells these parts, designed icons to help customers understand the process, and created a high-fidelity website prototype.
+In order to imagine a future where it’s common to replace ears, hearts, and fingers I created a fictional company using Warby Parker’s business model that sells these parts, designed icons to help customers understand the process, and created a high-fidelity website prototype.

 What I learned

 I learned that speculative design can be fun, but has its shortcomings.
 Without participatory design or input from a community, ideas can spur out of control.
 While it can be an interesting thought experiment, it doesn’t feel grounded in reality to benefit everyday people.

 This experience also taught me the value of critiques.
 If it weren’t for the feedback from my classmates my project would not have been as strong.
 I’m thankful for my peers’ insights, questions, and pushbacks.
 It made me a better listener, more open-minded, and a better designer.

 I first began by listing current technologies to imagine how today’s technology will evolve and impact the near future.

 - Self-driving cars